A signal of competitive dominance in mid-latitude herbaceous plant communities: Results

-Regarding the first prediction, we found a significant correlation between coexistence probability and the scaled competitive overlap based on empirical data ($r^2=0.52$, $p<10^{-3}$, Fig.~\ref{fig:Fig2}a).
-Apparently, a model driven solely by dominant competitive interactions reliably predicts the average richness of local plant communities across different ecoregions.
-In addition, this theoretical prediction allowed an indirect estimation of the relative importance $\hat{\rho}$ of inter- {\em vs.} intraspecific average effects: the average ratio of inter- to intraspecific competition strength is about 4\% (see Supporting Information, Sec.~S2.1, for details on the estimation procedure).
+The collapse of curves predicted by Eq.~\eqref{eq:pcoex} helps eliminate the variability in $S$, so that empirical coexistence probabilities, which arise from different ecoregion sizes, can be fitted together (Fig.~\ref{fig:Fig2}).
+Confirming the first prediction of the spatially-implicit model, we found a significant correlation between the probability of coexistence and the scaled competitive overlap based on empirical data (Fig.~\ref{fig:Fig2}), indicating that a model driven solely by dominant competitive interactions reliably predicts the average richness of plant communities across ecoregions.
+In addition, this theoretical prediction allowed an indirect estimation of the relative importance $\hat{\rho}$ of average inter- {\em vs.} intraspecific effects: the average ratio of inter- to intraspecific competition strength is about 5\% (see Supporting Information, section A for details on the estimation procedure).